Bidirectional Sparse Attention for Faster Video Diffusion Training: Method

 Let the sparsified query matrix be $Q^s \in \mathbb{R}^{rL \times d}$, where $rL$ is the number of sparsified query tokens, and the selected key and value matrices are $K_S$ and $V_S$, defined as $K_S = \{ K_j \mid j \in \bigcup_i S_i \}, V_S = \{ V_j \mid j \in \bigcup_i S_i \}.$.
 The sparse mask $M_S$ ensures attention is computed only between selected queries and KV pairs.
 The sparse attention output $O^s$ is expressed as:

 where $S^s \in \mathbb{R}^{rL \times L_S}$ is the sparsification attention score matrix ($L_S$ is the number of selected KV tokens), $A^s$ is the normalized sparse attention weight matrix, $\sqrt{d_k}$ is the scaling factor, and $O^s$ has the same sequence length as the input.
 We also provide a detailed analysis of the additional computational overhead introduced by our proposed query-sparse and KV-sparse methods.
-For query-sparse, we compute intra-block token similarity and perform sorting over the sequence, resulting in a total computational complexity of $O(L)+O(LlogL)$, where $L$ is the sequence length.
-For KV-sparse, similarity computation and sorting are performed between each query block and KV block, with a total complexity of $O(N)+O(N)$, where $N$ is the number of blocks.
+For Sparse Query, we compute intra-block token similarity and perform sorting over the sequence, resulting in a total computational complexity of $O(L)+O(LlogB)$, where $L$ is the sequence length and $B$ is the block size.
+For Sparse KV, similarity computation and sorting are performed between each query block and KV block, with a total complexity of $O(N)+O(N)$, where $N$ is the number of blocks.
 It is important to emphasize that the additional computation introduced by query and KV sparsification accounts for less than 0.1\% of the total FLOPs, making it a negligible cost.